Crunch-io/webdocs/crunch/crunch_combining-datasets.md

 In this panel you can set the following options:

 * **Dataset name** – The name of the new combined dataset.
-* **Create date variable** – If the datasets being combined include start dates and/or end dates, you can create a new date variable in the resulting dataset based on either using the dropdown.
+* **Create date variable** – If the datasets being combined include start dates and/or end dates as part of their metadata, you can create a new date variable in the resulting dataset based on either using the dropdown.
 * **Create dataset variable** – You can optionally create a variable that contains the source dataset name for each row of data in the combined dataset.
-This can be used as an alternate way to analyze variables by wave (if, for example, the datasets do not contain start date or end date metadata) or to track the variables over other metadata (if for example the combined datasets were collected in different regions)
+This can be used as an alternate way to analyze variables by wave, period, region, or whatever unit the separate datasets entail (for example, if the combined datasets were collected in different regions).

 Once you have selected options, click **Finish** to create the new dataset.